anubrata/anubrata.github.io/README.md

 I am a Ph.D. student at the [School of Information](https://www.ischool.utexas.edu/) at the University of Texas at Austin.
-My faculty advisor is [Dr. Matt Lease](https://www.ischool.utexas.edu/~ml/) and also closely work with [Dr. Jessy Li](https://jessyli.com/).
-I am a part of the [Information Retrieval and Crowdsourcing Lab](http://ir.ischool.utexas.edu/).
+I am  co-advised by [Dr. Matt Lease](https://www.ischool.utexas.edu/~ml/) and [Dr. Jessy Li](https://jessyli.com/).
+I am a part of the [Information Retrieval and Crowdsourcing Lab](http://ir.ischool.utexas.edu/) and associated with the [UT NLP Gorup](https://www.nlp.utexas.edu/).
 During my PhD, I have also interned at [The Max-Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home/) in summer 2019 and worked with [Dr. Gerhard Weikum](https://people.mpi-inf.mpg.de/~weikum/).

 Before joining the Ph.D. program, I worked as a Software Engineer in [Microsoft](https://www.microsoft.com/en-in/msidc/default.aspx) and as a Decision Scientist in [Mu Sigma](https://www.mu-sigma.com/).
 I received my Bachelor of Engineering Degree in Computer Science and Technology from [IIEST, Shibpur](http://www.iiests.ac.in/index.php).